Lullabot/d8_custom_migration/README.md

 The hook makes it easy to try changes out to see what does and doesn't provide the right results.
 You could create custom YAML files for the migration, and update them using the changes identified in this hook, then remove them from the hook implementation.
-It is also possible to use this code to avoid the need for creating custom YAML files.
+It is also possible to change the code in the module to match your needs, then enable this module while the migration is running to avoid the need for creating custom YAML files.
 Making changes to the processing on every individual row is not as effecient as adjusting the process configuration directly by tweaking the YAML files, but doing this on-the-fly does work.